First American Title offers assistance to victims of recent disastrous flood ...

 "In addition, First American will gladly aid persons in obtaining copies of valuable documents lost in the flood," he said.
 "Duplicates of such documents as deeds, title insurance policies and others pertaining to property ownership may be provided after an appropriate examination of records.
 This service under these circumstances is, of course, without charge."

-Anyone wishing to avail themselves of this service should apply to First American's San Jose subsidiary, First American Title Guaranty Company, 1737 North First Street, or telephone (408) 451-7800.
+Those wishing to avail themselves of this service should apply to Bill McDowell, the sales manager at First American's Oxnard office, First American Title Insurance Company, 2520 Financial Square, Suite 20, Oxnard, CA 93030, or telephone (805) 983-1500.

 First American Title Insurance Company, principal subsidiary of The First American Financial Corporation, traces its history to 1889.
 One of the largest title insurers in the nation, it offers title services through a network of more than 300 offices and 4,000 agents throughout the United States.
 It also provides title services abroad in the Bahama Islands, Bermuda, Canada, Guam, Mexico, Puerto Rico, the U.S. Virgin Islands and the United Kingdom.
 The company has its headquarters in Santa Ana, California.